leejones06/azure-intro-vm-setup/README.md

 ![Part3_3 READY](https://github.com/user-attachments/assets/5a1bc96a-41a0-413e-acaa-3722a04b12ee)

-<h4>To see if we were successful, let’s login to our Client VM and attempt to “ping” the server’s private IP. </h4>
+<h4>To see if we were successful, let’s log into our Client VM and attempt to “ping” the server’s private IP. </h4>

 - From the Azure portal, <i>restart</i> our Client VM.
 To do this, open the Client’s main page in Azure; at the top you’ll see a series of options running horizontally.
 Choose “Restart”.

 ![Part3_4 READY](https://github.com/user-attachments/assets/ed367d09-d5a9-4643-a0fe-9cd51aeb309d)

-- Next, login to the Client VM using RDP (get the client's public IP from it's dashboard, just as you did with the server's IP).
+- Next, log into the Client VM using RDP (get the client's public IP from it's dashboard, just as you did with the server's IP).
 You’ll have to choose a few set-up options since it’s our first login to this new machine.

-- Once inside, open “PowerShell” as the <i>administrator</i>.
-Search “powershell” in the search box.
+- Once inside, open “PowerShell” as the <i>administrator</i> by searching “powershell” in the search box.
 Right-click on PowerShell in the search results and choose “Run as administrator”.

 - Once PowerShell opens, attempt to “ping” the Server’s private IP.
 Type “ping [server’s private IP]” and press “Enter”.
 Ensure the ping is successful.